Antonio Adalid

-Antonio Adalid is the godson of Mexican emperor Maximillian I and one of the major participants of Dance of the Forty-One scandal.
+Antonio Adalid was the godson of Mexican emperor Maximillian I and one of the major participants of Dance of the Forty-One scandal.

 Biography

 Antonio Adalid was the son of Don Joaquin Adalid Sánchez de Tagle, equerry to Emperor Maximilian I, who ruled Mexico from 1863 to 1867 and María del Refugio Pradel Herrera.
 Antonio was baptized in Santa Veracruz on February 1, 1873.
-The Adalids were a wealthy well-known family in XIX century Mexico.
+The Adalids were a wealthy well-known family in 19th century Mexico.
 Antonio himself was a godson of the Emperor.
-When he reached teenage years, he was sent to be educated in United Kingdom, while his older brother Pepe was educated to manager family estates.
+When he reached teenage years, he was sent to be educated in United Kingdom, while his older brother Pepe was educated to manage family estates.